-The Chief-Leader is a New York City-based weekly civil service newspaper that focuses on municipal government and its labor unions while also covering issues affecting New York State and Federal employees.
+The Chief-Leader is a New York City-based weekly newspaper focused on municipal government and civil servants, as well as issues affecting New York State and Federal employees.

-Founded in 1897 as an independent newspaper aimed at city firemen, it has been owned since 1919 by the Prial family and expanded its coverage over the years to include all public workers, from police and correction officers to teachers and clerical employees.
+Founded in 1897 as an independent newspaper for city firemen, The Chief-Leader has been owned since 1919 by the Prial family.
+Over the years, coverage has expanded to include all public workers, from police and correction officers to teachers and clerical employees.

-The Chief-Leader is published 52 weeks a year, with an issue date each Friday.
-It is available on newsstands throughout the New York City metro area each Tuesday morning (Online Edition available on Monday nights).Copyright
+The Chief-Leader is published 52 weeks a year, and is available on newsstands throughout the New York City metro area each Tuesday morning.
+Our online edition is available on Monday nights.Copyright

 All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written consent of The Civil Service Employees Publishing Company, Inc. However, you may download material from The Chief-Leader Online Edition (one machine readable copy and one print copy per page) for your personal, noncommercial use only.